cusey/LinearAlgebraExamples/README.md

 ## Introduction
 * Vector is a list of numbers
 * Matrix is like a spreadsheet of numbers

+Linear algebra is used to solve problems in engineering, calculus, differential equations, finance, economics, biology, ect...

+The compactness and elegance of linear algebra is intrinsically satisfying.

+The smooth links between algebra and geometric ard beautiful.

+Linear algebra is the backbone of most  modern computational algorithms, and therefore learning linear algebra will improve your programming skills.

 ## Terminology
 ### When People say: